Source code for giant.opnav_class

 create a new high-level interface class called MyAwesomeNewOpNav.
 If we subclass the OpNav class when creating this

-attributes of the camera and image processing instances
+attributes of the camera instance

 >>> from giant.opnav_class import OpNav